 Why is it important to climb with a KPAP partner company?

 You may be thinking, don't all Kilimanjaro operators abide by the protocols listed above?
 Sadly, the majority actually DO NOT.
 Although they claim to care about porter welfare, some of our largest competitors are the biggest facilitators of porter abuse.
 They force porters to carry more than the stated limit.
 They feed porters only once a day.
 They pay their staff half of what ours receive.
 And though it would be easy to believe that only budget operators are at fault, even popular midrange operators are known to do this!
-That's why It is very important to only climb with certified KPAP partner companies.
+That's why It is very important to only climb with certified KPAP partner companies (see Are All Kilimanjaro Crews Treated Fairly?).

 On each and every Ultimate Kilimanjaro® climb, there is a KPAP representative porter staffed among our crew.
 We do this voluntarily so that everything is constantly evaluated - porter loads, meals, shelters, wages, tipping.
 We welcome this scrutiny by an independent organization so we know that Ultimate Kilimanjaro® is in full compliance, from the top down.
 We do not tolerate any deviance, by anyone, from our welfare guidelines.